 Due to concerns with the coronavirus, we are postponing our “live” interview with Perla Batalla.
 We are looking into streaming options and will keep you updated.

-A Conversation with Margaret GarciaSunday, April 26, 2020 – 3 to 4:30 p.m."I define Chicano art by creating it," Garcia states.
-The Los Angeles native began her career as a muralist, involved in the murals that swept through the 1984 Olympics.
-Identified as one of 24...
+A Conversation with Margaret GarciaSunday, May 31, 2020 – 3 to 4:30 p.m.
+Due to the Covid-19 pandemic, this interview has been postponed.
+Please check back for updates!
+"I define Chicano art by creating it," Garcia states.
+The Los Angeles native began her career as a...

 Explore the World of Steampunk DadaSunday, July 19, 2020 – 3 to 4:30 p.m.Before it became the full-blown sub-culture it is today, Steampunk started out as a science-fiction sub-genre in the 1970s.
 Its fundamental inspirations go all the way back to 19th century...

 A Conversation with Kent ButlerSunday, September 13, 2020 – 3 to 4:30 p.m.
 Born in Gunnison Utah, Kent Butler developed a natural interest in nature, as well as the American west.
 The artist is best known for his unique and expressive use of color, as well as black...

 A Conversation with David FurmanSunday, October 18, 2020 – 3 to 4:30 p.m.
 Ceramist David Furman draws inspiration from his personal experiences and the explorations of the world around him.
 His hyperrealism and trompe l’oeil techniques fool the eye into believing you...

 A Conversation with Katie Van HorneSunday, November 22, 2020 – 3 to 4:30 p.m.Katie Van Horne is a celebrated painter and printmaker of her native California landscape, the human form and animals.
 She is best known for painting portraits.
 Her gestural drawing style...

 2020 Past Spotlight Artists